-PURPOSE: This rule prescribes the conditions under which the commission or an initiating party may dismiss a case.
+PURPOSE: This rule prescribes the conditions under which the commission or an initiating party may dismiss a case or by which any party may be dismissed.

-- (1) An applicant or complainant may voluntarily dismiss an application or complaint without an order of the commission at any time before prepared testimony has been filed or oral evidence has been offered, by filing a notice of dismissal with the commission and serving a copy on all parties.
-Once evidence has been offered or prepared testimony filed, an applicant or complainant may dismiss an action only by leave of the commission, or by written consent of the adverse parties. - (2) Cases may be dismissed for lack of prosecution if no action has occurred in the case for ninety (90) days and no party has filed a pleading requesting a continuance beyond that time. - (3) A party may be dismissed from a case for failure to comply with any order issued by the commission, including failure to appear at any scheduled proceeding such as a public hearing, prehearing conference, hearing, or mediation session.

-(4) A case may be dismissed for good cause found by the commission after a minimum of ten (10) days notice to all parties involved.
+- (1) An applicant or complainant may voluntarily dismiss an application or complaint without an order of the commission at any time before prepared testimony has been filed or oral evidence has been offered by filing a notice of dismissal with the commission.
+Once evidence has been offered or prepared testimony filed, an applicant or complainant may dismiss an action only by leave of the commission, or by written consent of all the parties. - (2) Cases may be dismissed for lack of prosecution if no action has occurred in the case for ninety (90) days and no party has filed a pleading requesting a continuance beyond that time. - (3) A party may be dismissed from a case for failure to comply with any order issued by the commission, including failure to appear at any scheduled proceeding such as a public hearing, prehearing conference, hearing, or mediation session. - (4) A case may be dismissed for good cause found by the commission after a minimum of ten (10) days notice to all parties involved.

-AUTHORITY: section 386.410, RSMo Supp.
-1998.\ Original rule filed March 10, 1995, effective Nov.
+AUTHORITY: section 386.410, RSMo 2000.\ Original rule filed March 10, 1995, effective Nov.
 30, 1995.
 Rescinded and readopted: Filed Aug.
 24, 1999, effective April 30, 2000.
+Amended: Filed March 2, 2011, effective Oct.
+30, 2011.